 Exerpeutic LX7 Training Cycle Price

 The price on this bike can vary widely depending on whether it is in stock.
-When in stock the price is between $200 – $250 which is about the right price for this bike.
+When in stock the price can be between $200 – $250 which is about the right price for this bike.
 It has some good features but it also has some concerns over noise and durability which mean you shouldn’t pay over the odds for it.

 This could be a really good bike if Paradigm Health got its customer service together.
 It has a good affordable price, a heavy flywheel, good resistance adjustment and the bike is solid and steady so you don’t feel like it is going tip over – you can just get on with your workout.